Chrisfaherty/CI_PP2_SCC/README.md

 <img src="">
 </details>

-8. As a returning user, I want to know the opening times.
+8. As a returning user, I want to have a target score to beat the game,

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|